 Gore can be considered as one of the most challenging albums when it comes to their musical canon, for at times you would witness how they used odd rhythmic patterns while vocally and instrumentally amping up distortion levels.
 They delivered a particularly dark tone throughout the whole album, but one cant deny the fact that Deftones has definitely mastered heavy/soft dynamics, which takes their avid fans on an epic ebb-and-flow journey and taking you with them in their waves of heaviness.

 Most fans are already raving about the album opener “Prayers/Triangles.”
 It is hypnotic and it definitely thrives off distorted moments with Chino Moreno exceeding his famous upper register belting.
 The fascination does not end there though because there is yet so much more to behold!
 The album opener would transition into “Acid Hologram,” which is haunting and doomy and entrances the entire mood in place.

 Gore has a lot of strong moments and the strongest come in the back half of the album.
 “Xenon” would open with an exhilarating bass and guitar work – both having accessible chorus that would make you feel like it would surely enjoy a good run on the radio.
 The dark and moody track, “(L)MIRL,” on the other hand, will give you a sense of longing to relationships that have turned sour.

 The “Phantom Bride” opens to a spiraling and intriguing guitar line that draws the listener in with the vocal delivery and the lyrics which has made it an extremely strong cut.
 After which, the whole albums nears to the end with its powerful and driving cut, “Rubicon.”

 Gore is not the most accessible album of Deftones, but for the fans who would sit and enjoy the disc fully, they would surely find songs that would grow on them the more you listen to it.

-While you enjoy listening to this album, be sure to check out our friends at Kamm Star Contractors!
+While you enjoy listening to this album, be sure to check out our friends at this fantastic trauma therapy center!